kulka193/Kaggle--Digit-Recognizer/README.md

 * imshow.py: This file consists of methods which can be used to display labelled and predicted images

-* NN_main: Contains functions to initialize parameters(weights and biases) of the network, model and to train the NeuralNet
+* NN_main: Contains functions to initialize parameters(weights and biases) of the network, to prepare the NN model and to train the network

 Instructions to run on command Line(Ubuntu) bash: